ivanbeltrame/.github/SECURITY.md

 ### Where to Report

-If you discover a security vulnerability, please report it by email to [security@ivanbeltrame.com](mailto:security@ivanbeltrame.com), as specified in the `security.txt` file.
+If you discover a security vulnerability, please report it by email to [security@ivanbeltrame.com](mailto:security@ivanbeltrame.com).

 ### What to Include